How long does an import take?

 How to start an Import from Asana

-Note: You must be an admin or owner on your Team in order to perform an import.
+Note: You must be an admin or owner on your Workplace in order to perform an import.

 - Click on your profile avatar in the upper right section of your screen

 - Click the

 - Authorize ClickUp to import your tasks on Asana's website

 After authorizing ClickUp to import your Asana data, you'll be presented with three steps.

 On the left side, you'll see all projects from Asana.

 On the right side is how you're mapping into ClickUp.

 You have 3 options for importing Asana projects into ClickUp.
 Basically, you're just importing Asana projects into new ClickUp projects.
 Your choices are to import them into a new Space, or into an existing Space.
 Read more about the ClickUp hierarchy to understand Spaces and Projects in ClickUp.